Accelerator (roller coaster)

-Accelerator (formerly Ben 10 - Ultimate Mission) is a steel Family Boomerang roller coaster at Drayton Manor Resort.
+Accelerator (formerly Ben 10 - Ultimate Mission) is a steel shuttle roller coaster at Drayton Manor Resort.

 Description

 The ride is a prototype steel Vekoma Family Boomerang roller coaster.
 The ride features one lift hill driven by wheels that release the train into a curving figure 8 layout that concludes up a tower with a hump.
 Upon reaching the top of the tower the coaster train goes through the layout in reverse to the station.